Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 Then the `BL` parameter of ARKG may be instantiated as follows:

-- Elliptic curve points are encoded to and from octet strings using the procedures defined in sections 2.3.3 and 2.3.4 of [SEC 1][sec1].
+- Elliptic curve points are encoded to and from octet strings using the procedures defined in sections 2.3.3 and 2.3.4 of [SEC1].

-- Elliptic curve scalar values are encoded to and from octet strings using the procedures defined in sections 2.3.7 and 2.3.8 of [SEC 1][sec1].
+- Elliptic curve scalar values are encoded to and from octet strings using the procedures defined in sections 2.3.7 and 2.3.8 of [SEC1].

 - `N` is the order of `crv`.
 - `G` is the generator of `crv`.